Contents hide

 They can also influence uptake by changing the viscosity, and structure of leaf and stem waxes, and so make it easier for a herbicide to enter the plant.

-• Increasing movement past leaf hairs etc;
+• Increase chemical movement past leaf hairs etc.

-• Preventing spray deposit crystallization and
+• Prevent spray deposit crystallization and

-In fact the environmental conditions, the nature of the target plant, as well as any interactions between the surfactant and a chemical, all affect the result of a spray.
-The balance between the hydrophilic (water-soluble) and lipophilic (oil soluble) components is called the Hydrophillic –Lipophilic Balance (HLB).
 When you use a spray adjuvant, it is best to use a lipophilic adjuvant with a lipophilic chemical and vice versa.
-Oil soluble herbicides work best with herbicide adjuvants that have an HLB of 1 to 10, while water soluble herbicides work best with surfactants with an HLB of 10 to 20.
+Oil soluble herbicides work best with herbicide adjuvants that have an HLB of 1 to 10.
+In contrast water soluble herbicides work best with surfactants with an HLB of 10 to 20.

 Table showing HLB range for spray adjuvants